4

 5

 • That is rather because "Desert plants and enemies can spawn on even a single block of sand." (again taken form the wiki), isn't it?
 Also, it's not true for Antlion who is believed to need 2 blocks of sand.
-Jun 4, 2014 at 20:53
+Commented Jun 4, 2014 at 20:53

 • I didn't find a lot about the specifics regarding the biome creation process.
 However, I had laying around an old map with an artificial desert biome here (image link).
 The 3 block thick layer has 492 blocks, so the blocks needed for the biome don't need to be contiguous, just being near of one another.
-Jun 4, 2014 at 21:04
+Commented Jun 4, 2014 at 21:04

 • @TomášZato You can make a sand biome through one block in height, so technically, this is the correct answer.
 However, you seem to be asking how to spawn antlions based on that comment, which yes, requires you to have two block height desert.
 So logically, if your question is, 'what is the thinest layer of sand that will still produce desert biome and spawn antlions', then the answer is two.